Into the Fog: Evaluating Robustness of Multiple Object Tracking: Volumetric Fog Rendering

 \subsection{Depth Maps}

-Since we aim to render fog in monocular video without any range data provided, we employ MDE method on a per-frame basis.
+Since we aim to render fog in monocular videos without any range data provided, we employ MDE method on a per-frame basis.
 We utilize the top-performing MiDaS~3.0~\cite{midas} method with a powerful vision transformer~\cite{transformers} backbone $\text{DPT BEiT}_\text{512}\text{-Large}$~\cite{dpt, beit}.
-This model has robust generalization capabilities and provides promising performance across diverse domains, thanks to its relative depth estimation approach and zero-shot transfer ability between datasets.
-MiDaS~3.0 achieves strong results in relative inverse depth estimation from a single image by training on multiple datasets, using two different mixing strategies, and incorporating scale- and shift-invariant objectives.

-To render fog in an image with various visibility levels measured in meters, as established in meteorology, we need metric depth $\mathbf{D(x)}$, where $\mathbf{x}=(x,y)$ denotes the pixel location.
-The MiDaS approach, however, yields relative inverse depth $\mathbf{d(x)}$ with the accuracy up to scale $s$ and shift $t$.
-More formally, these estimates are related to the actual metric depth via:

-If 3D ground truth reference points are available, for example, the minimum $D_{min}$ and maximum $D_{max}$ distances in the captured scene, the scale and the shift can easily be calculated from:

-For the MOT17-02 sequence captured in the renowned Venetian square Campo Santa Maria Nova, where absolute distances can be measured using Google Maps, we obtain metric depth information~(see~\cref{fig:refpoints}).
-The difference in scaling between predicted and metric depths is illustrated in~\cref{fig:plot}.

-However, in scenarios lacking such reference points, as is often the case with arbitrary MOT datasets, following the work~\cite{3dcommoncorruptions, foggycityscape}, we directly use predicted inverse depth as disparity estimation to generate fog with abstract severity levels ranging from $1$ to $k$.
-In our work, we simulate $k=4$ different levels of fog intensity.
+This model has robust generalization capabilities across diverse domains due to its zero-shot cross-dataset transfer ability and two mixing training strategies.
+MiDaS achieves strong results in single-image \textit{relative inverse depth} $\mathbf{d(x)}$ estimation (at pixel $\mathbf{x}=(x,y)$), with accuracy up to scale $s$ and shift~$t$.
+If 3D ground truth reference points of the captured scene are available, the actual \textit{metric depth} $\mathbf{D(x)}$ can be obtained.
+(Details are provided in the supplementary material.)
+This allows us to align fog intensity simulations with meteorological \textit{visibility} measured in meters.
+We denote fog severity levels ranging from $1$ to $k=4$, where we apply visibility thresholds of less than $100\;m,\; 50\;m,\; 20\;m$ and $10\;m$ for outdoor scenes, and $20\;m,\; 10\;m,\; 5\;m$ and $3\;m$ for indoor scenes, respectively.
+Without 3D reference points, approximate metric depth conversion still enables effective fog simulation.
+However, the fog’s severity may not precisely correspond to the actual visibility.